cdapio/cdap/docs/developer-guide/source/rest.rst

    * - ``<app-id>``
      - Name of the Application being called
    * - ``<service-id>``
-     - Name of the service being called
+     - Name of the Service being called
    * - ``<operation>``
      - One of ``start`` or ``stop``